felicia-nip/EECS4413-Project/README.md

 # EECS4413-Project

-Hi! welcome to I strongly recommend that you test our web project in your browser via HTML pages so that you can get the best experience.
+Hi! welcome to EECS4413 team U project github pase!

+I strongly recommend that you test our web project in your browser via HTML pages so that you can get the best user experience.

 our project URL: